shivadumnawar49/Swiggy-Clone/README.md

 I also used royalty-free images for banners, icons and food images from freepik, vecteezy, unsplash, pixabay and designed them.
 Then, I stored images in cloudinary website (free) to get urls for the images.
 Thanks to these websites.

+Watch the demo on my Youtube channel: https://youtu.be/u1IRuHhsp0U?si=oMn8A83jB-Q4aZ8g